tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/函数管理/查询函数_intl_en.md

  - **Concurrency quota tab**: it displays the concurrency quota of the function.
 You can set the reserved quota and provisioned concurrency of the function here.

-## Getting Deployment Information on Serverless Framework CLI
+## Getting Deployment Information on Serverless Cloud Framework
->?Before starting, please install the Serverless Framework CLI tool first as instructed in [Installing Serverless Framework](https://intl.cloud.tencent.com/document/product/583/36263).
+>?Before starting, please install the Serverless Cloud Framework tool first as instructed in [Installing Serverless Cloud Framework](https://intl.cloud.tencent.com/document/product/583/36263).
 >
-You can run the `sls info` command on Serverless Framework CLI to view deployment information.
+You can run the `scf info` command on Serverless Cloud Framework to view deployment information.